felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 "Wait, what?"

+*Learning anxiety*.
 Those two words resonated with emotions I had been experiencing for so long.
-I searched online for more information about this condition, and I stumbled upon a passage that was describing my reality with scary
+What was that all about?
+How had I never heard of this before?

-precision:
+I searched online for more information about this condition and, sure enough, I stumbled upon a passage that was describing my reality with alarming precision:

 > *There are two kinds of anxiety associated with learning: “learning
 > anxiety” and “survival anxiety.”
 Learning anxiety comes from being